-Please be aware that faculty-led international courses are not typical classroom experiences, and students will be expected to participate in physical activities, some of which may seem quite strenuous.
-While in Europe, our group will do a lot of walking, and we will rely mainly on public transportation for most of our urban excursions.
-We may also rent bicycles in Berlin or Potsdam, as these are flat, expansive cities.
-Students are expected to participate in all activities unless they require program modification and/or reasonable accommodation due to a disability.
+Please be aware that faculty-led international courses are not typical classroom experiences, and students may be expected to participate in physical activities during their time abroad.
+Some of these activities may be quite strenuous.
+Students may be asked to participate in physical activities, such as walking or hiking, as a part of the experience.
+Students are expected to participate in physical activities as a part of the course, unless they require any modification and/or reasonable accommodation due to a disability.
 Documentation from the Office of Disability Services will be required in such cases.